dotEthan/Recipeasy-backend/README.md

 ### Code Choices

 - Functional VS OOP - a bit mixed, mostly working with OOP as I haven't used it as much as functional in past projects
+- No Mongoose - I have worked with Mongoose, but I wanted to get a better feel for MongoDB directly.
+If I did it again, I'd use Mongoose.
+-

 ## Where are we?